Jo-Osama38/Python-To-Do-List.update/README.md

 ---

 ## How to use
-- the app in Release
+- Dounload the app in Release
+- Right click --> Open
+- Enjoy 😘😊

 ---
 ## Author